debate/debate-ai.com/ai/readme.md

 ## Similar Words Nearest Embeddings

-Search Autocomplete for Debate - helps researchers discover related keywords to search for in t
+Search Autocomplete for Debate - helps researchers discover related keywords to search for in the literature base

 ```